 Beyond the Hype: A Closer Look at Living in Portland vs. Vancouver

 Are you considering a move to the Pacific Northwest and weighing the pros and cons of living in Portland vs. Vancouver?
 You’re not alone.
 As a real estate expert who has lived in both Portland, Oregon, and Vancouver, Washington, I can confidently say there’s a clear winner for me—and for many of my clients, too.
 While Portland has its appeal, Vancouver wins hands-down for quality of life, cleanliness, and ease of living.
 Below, I’ll break down the five major reasons I choose Vancouver over Portland every single day.
+Vancouver offers a wide variety of lifestyle options depending on where you choose to live.
+If you want a deeper breakdown of each community, I put together a full guide on the suburbs of Vancouver, Washington and what makes each one unique.

 One of the biggest lifestyle differences when comparing living in Portland vs. Vancouver comes down to housing and zoning.
 Portland’s urban growth boundary restricts city sprawl, pushing developers to build upward instead of outward.
 This has led to dense housing clusters, tiny lots, and the rapid rise of multi-unit housing and plexes in areas that were once known for single-family homes.
 Oregon has even gone so far as to eliminate traditional single-family zoning statewide.